energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 Additionally, we provide the necessary data to reproduce the historical Turkish energy system for the year 2019, serving as a validation of EnergyScope's accuracy in modeling this intricate system.

-Since many data are common between the Colombian and Turkish case studies, we will only present the data and assumptions that differ between the two.
+Since many data are common between the Colombian and Turkish case studies, we only present the data and assumptions that differ between the two.
 If nothing is indicated, the same data and assumptions as for Colombia can be used.

+Like for Colombia, all costs are expressed as constant US Dollars for the year 2021 (USD\ :sub:`2021`).
+Costs which were initially expressed in €\ :sub:`2015` were converted using the historical exchange rate for 2015 equal to 1.11 :cite:`ecb2015`.
+The evolution of the cost from 2015 to 2021 for *technologies* is computed using the CEPCI, like for Colombia.
+However, the evolution of the cost from 2015 to 2021 for *resources* is computed using the evolution of fuel costs for the case of Cyprus (as a proxi for Turkey), with data from :cite:`IEA_oil_prices`.

 .. _app:sec:ESTD_TK_resources: